GrahamDumpleton-abandoned/powershift-cli/README.rst

       server      Displays the URL for the OpenShift cluster. session     Display information about current session.

-This only shows command groups included with the base CLI package.
+This only shows command groups included with the base package.
 When you install additional plugins, the command groups they add will also be shown.

+You can use the ``--help`` option with any command group or specific command to get additional details.

 Bash shell completion
 ---------------------